4th-earth/site-fourth-earth/site-raw/content.md

 - Each rank SHOULD require earning two or more Proficiency Points toward the rank.
 - Each rank SHOULD be achievable in roughly four attempts.
+    - Proficiency Points SHOULD NOT be earned if the Difficulty Rating is 0.
 - The implementation SHOULD be stable for the entire session.
 	- The implementation MAY be adjusted from session to session.
 	- These adjustments SHOULD be minimal from one session to the next.